 Carbon trading is often seen in “cap and trade” schemes where governments or intergovernmental organisations allocate permits for CO2 emissions and regulate markets which trade in the unused allowances.
 This allows companies or countries to sell the remainder of unfulfilled quotas to others who have exceeded theirs, thereby incentivising the reduction in emissions especially from those with the lowest marginal cost to do so.
 According to the World Bank, the market is valued at £164bn and covers around 17% of all emissions globally.
 The largest of these schemes is the EU Emissions Trading System (EU ETS) which allocates quotas to countries which they then either assign to companies, or in later stages, auction them.
 Regulators then reduce the size of quotas by around 2% a year to ensure CO2 production is constantly reduced.

 There is no doubt the EU ETS has had a significant impact in reducing emissions of harmful gases.
 It has caused declines of 35% in covered sectors since 2005 and regulates many other toxic pollutants like perfluorocarbons from heavy industry.
-However, despite its effectiveness at driving down emissions, the scheme only covers 40% of the sources of greenhouse gases, drastically limiting its overall impact.
+However, despite its effectiveness at driving down emissions, the scheme only covers 40% of all greenhouse gas sources, drastically limiting its overall impact.
 It is also vulnerable to shocks and initially suffered from a surplus of credits.

 As an alternative to complex and often flawed carbon trading systems, a universal carbon price similar to the UK’s CPF has been proposed to reduce emissions worldwide.
-Many other countries, such as France and Australia have also introduced blanket carbon taxes on top of trading schemes, however a unified system is yet to take hold.
-It would be a crude method of combatting rising emissions and require huge international cooperation but would be a decisive step forward in meeting the Paris Climate Agreement’s target.
+Many other countries, such as France and Australia have also introduced blanket carbon taxes on top of trading schemes; however, a unified system is yet to take hold.
+It would be a crude method of combatting rising emissions and require huge international cooperation, but would be a decisive step forward in meeting the Paris Climate Agreement’s target.
 Uniform pricing would also be crucial in preventing “pollution havens” where laxer regulation allows for large emissions.
 One study found that an appropriate carbon price would need to be $50 – $100 by 2030 to meet the goals of the Paris Agreement.
-This dramatically high price, especially to developing nations, and the practical difficulties of implementing it make any effective universal carbon price a fanciful pipedream.
+This high price- especially for developing nations- and the practical difficulties of implementation make any effective universal carbon price a fanciful pipe dream.